Calm Kids: Help Relax Your Child’s Busy Mind

 As creatures of habit, unfamiliar circumstances can make us all feel uneasy from time to time.
 This is also true for our children as they explore the world around them.

 When your child is feeling worried, they may experience excess nervous energy and have trouble winding down.
-But, by understanding the potential causes and having some handy tips to help calm their busy mind, you may feel better equipped to support your child in navigating life’s ups and downs.
+But, by understanding the potential causes and having some handy tips to help calm their busy mind, you may feel better equipped to support calm kids in navigating life’s ups and downs.